-This small novella of Ruskin Bond that I read ironically on a flight to Delhi and it was the first of his books that I read and my introduction to his beautiful works.
+Delhi Is Not Far is a small novella of Ruskin Bond that I read ironically on a flight to Delhi.
+It also happens to be the first of his books that I read.
+What a great introduction to his beautiful works.
 Yes, I am posting this a little late.
-As the writer himself in the foreword, calls the book a plot less tale, it is a story that takes you to the imaginary yet very real town of Pipalnagar, located somewhere in the western UP.
+As the writer himself in the foreword calls the book a plotless tale.
+It is a story that takes you to the imaginary yet very real town of Pipalnagar, located somewhere in the western Uttar Pradesh.

 The writing creates the town of Pipalnagar for you.
-You can see the streets and the maidan or ground, the school and the barber’s shop.
-You feel the pain of boys who lost their parents and are living pretty much on their own, trying to create relationships in vacuum.
-It is a story of dreams and hopes, a dream that does come true though not exactly with the paraphernalia that are so much the part of dreams.
+You can see the streets and the ‘Maidan’ or ground, the school and the barber’s shop.
+You feel the pain of boys who lost their parents.
+And are living pretty much on their own, trying to create relationships in the vacuum.
+It is a story of dreams and hopes.
+A dream that does come true though not exactly with the paraphernalia that is so much the part of dreams.

-Read it to wander in small town in North India, 50 years ago on timeline.
+Read it to wander in a small town in North India, 50 years ago on the timeline.

 I got this book Delhi is Not Far from my young author friend Nivedita’s ‘Book Giveaway’ program, where she gives away books that she has read.
 I must admit I am too possessive about my books to give them away.
 No wonder I love Nivedita for her giving attitude and helping spread the love for books.